 where you will find further guidelines on how you might approach a portfolio for a particular department.

-Portfolio submissions to NCAD are digital for 2024

-An online submission process does not change what we are asking of you in terms of how you develop your work, the processes you use and how you document that process, including the use of worksheets and notebooks (see our Portfolio Guide).
+Portfolio submissions in 2025 to NCAD are digital An online submission process does not change what we are asking of you in terms of how you develop your work, the processes you use and how you document that process, including the use of worksheets and notebooks (see pp 3-9).
 However, you will need to document your work digitally through scanning/photography/film.